puppetlabs/puppetlabs-stdlib/REFERENCE.md

 #### `squeeze()`

-Returns a new string where runs of the same character that occur in this set are replaced by a single character.
+The squeeze function.

-Returns: `Any`
+Returns: `Any` a new string where runs of the same character that occur in this set are replaced by a single character.

 ### stdlib::extname